 The Net Present Value (NPV) is a frequently used and critical measure of investment performance.
-We’ve written about the NPV in depth, but to further clarify these concepts we’ve created a simple to use NPV calculator.
-This NPV calculator is based on Excel and makes it easy to quickly calculate NPV for any set of cash flows.
+This online NPV calculator makes it easy to quickly calculate and share the net present value for any set of cash flows.

 NPV CalculatorFill out the quick form below and we'll email you our free NPV calculator.
 You can use our NPV calculator to quickly calculate NPV for any holding period you need.
 You can also visualize what your cash flows are doing in each period of the analysis.